kailash-manasarovar/statement/docs/timeline/2026/july.md

 - On the Sunday, we all went for a walk and had lunch - Vincent and his mother did not attend this.
 - At the time, I think they're doing this to give me *some small reason* for all their insane and criminal activity.
-- Now I've lost all faith I ever had in these people, I wonder if they're blackmailing the Bali businessman they invited who was somehow involved in [Polygon's sedated-rape scam in Bali in May 2024](../2024/may.md#bali), when Elon attended, or perhaps they're threatening him with my presence to make sure he doesn't tell.
+- Now I've lost all faith I ever had in these people, I wonder if they're blackmailing the Bali businessman they invited who was somehow involved in [Polygon's sedated-rape scam in Bali in May 2024](../2024/may.md#bali), when Elon attended, or perhaps they're threatening him with my presence to make sure he doesn't tell - especially if they were all told I'd be murdered and here I am!
 - Perhaps at the same time they're trying to convince me that someone is going to do something about the baby-rape industrialists - but I expect they just thought I'm an idiot.
 - They've put millions into this lie.
 Millions and millions.
 - All this for my eggs?
 And then what.
 No doubt bad intentions.